MikeCheel/HlpAI/ai-todos.md

 **Task Verification**: User emphasized the importance of double-checking completed tasks before marking them as complete.
 Never assume something is done without verification.

 **Session Context**: User gets frustrated when I don't follow established patterns or forget previous context.
 Always reference the CRITICAL REMINDER section above before starting any work.

 ---

+## MERGED CONTENT FROM TESTS DIRECTORY

+### Additional Test-Related Completed Tasks

+#### ✅ COMPLETED: Fix InvalidOperationException in Provider Selection
+- **Status**: ✅ Completed (from tests directory)
+- **Root Cause**: The `GetProviderByType` method in `AiProviderExtensions.cs` was attempting to access the first element of a potentially empty collection without checking if any providers existed for the specified type.
+- **Solution**: Added a null check using `FirstOrDefault()` and proper error handling to return an appropriate error result when no provider is found.
+- **Result**: All tests now pass and the exception is resolved.
+- **Date Merged**: Current session

+#### ✅ COMPLETED: Resolve All Code Quality Warnings
+- **Status**: ✅ Completed (from tests directory)
+- **Root Cause**: Multiple CS8618 warnings about non-nullable fields not being initialized in constructors across test files.
+- **Solution**: Added null-forgiving operators (!) to mock object initializations in test constructors where the mocks are guaranteed to be initialized.
+- **Result**: All code quality warnings resolved, achieving zero warnings target.
+- **Date Merged**: Current session

+#### ✅ COMPLETED: Fix SqliteTransaction Rollback Error in OptimizedSqliteVectorStore
+- **Status**: ✅ Completed (from tests directory)
+- **Root Causes**:
+  1. **Transaction Management**: `RemoveFileChunksAsync` method was not properly handling transactions, leading to rollback attempts on already-committed transactions
+  2. **Unsafe Rollback**: The catch block was attempting to rollback transactions that might have already been committed or disposed
+  3. **Test Database Isolation**: The test `IndexDocumentAsync_ChangedFile_ShouldReindex` was using in-memory SQLite databases (`:memory:`), where each vector store instance created separate, isolated connections, preventing data sharing between instances
+  4. **String Manipulation Error**: Logging code expected file hashes to be at least 8 characters long, but mock test data provided shorter hashes, causing `ArgumentOutOfRangeException`
+- **Solutions Implemented**:
+  1. **Fixed Transaction Handling**: Modified `RemoveFileChunksAsync` to properly manage transaction lifecycle and avoid double-commits
+  2. **Safe Transaction Rollback**: Added conditional checks before rollback attempts to ensure transactions are still active
+  3. **Shared Test Database**: Changed test to use file-based SQLite database with proper cleanup to allow data sharing between vector store instances
+  4. **Safe String Operations**: Added length checks before substring operations in logging code to handle short hashes gracefully
+- **Results**:
+  - All `OptimizedSqliteVectorStore` tests now pass (1181/1181)
+  - Transaction rollback errors eliminated
+  - Mock verification issues resolved
+  - String manipulation errors fixed
+  - Proper database isolation maintained in tests
+- **Date Merged**: Current session

+#### ✅ COMPLETED: Organize Test Files for Better Project Structure
+- **Status**: ✅ Completed (from tests directory)
+- **Root Cause**: Test files were scattered across different directories without a clear organizational structure, making it difficult to maintain and navigate the test suite.
+- **Solution**: Reorganized test files into a logical directory structure with proper categorization and naming conventions.
+- **Result**: Improved project maintainability and easier navigation of test files.
+- **Date Merged**: Current session

+### Test Mode Pending Tasks (from tests directory)

+#### 📋 PENDING: Interactive Mode Tasks
+- **Model Selection Validation**: During model selection, if there are no models available or none selected, the application should not continue until there is a valid model selection
+- **Menu System Robustness**: Ensure no menu option selection causes program crash or unexpected exit
+- **Menu Option Clarity**: Add descriptive text in parentheses for menu options c, b, and q to clarify their meaning
+- **Context-Aware Menu Options**: Only display menu options that are available for the current menu context
+- **Main Menu Display on Return**: Ensure complete main menu is displayed when returning from submenus
+- **Menu Icon Display**: Fix menu icons that display as ?? instead of proper symbols
+- **Provider-Specific Menu Commands**: Show only appropriate menu commands based on the current AI provider
+- **Main Menu Structure Reorganization**: Reorganize the main menu to show only common items at the top level

+#### 📋 PENDING: MCP Server Mode Tasks
+- **Command Line and Third Party Mode Standardization**: Ensure consistent parameter handling and behavior
+- **Database Schema Migration**: Check and migrate vector.db and config.db schemas as needed
+- **Embedding Model Configuration**: Add embedding model configuration support for MCP server mode

+### Test Status Summary (from tests directory)
+- **Total Completed Tasks**: 12 (organized into mode-specific sections)
+- **Pending Tasks**: 11 (8 Interactive Mode, 3 MCP Server Mode)
+- **In Progress Tasks**: 0
+- **Project Status**: ✅ All general tasks completed successfully
+- **Build Status**: ✅ No compilation errors or warnings
+- **Test Status**: ✅ All tests passing
+- **Code Quality**: ✅ Standards met

+---